OctopusSamples/devops/README.md

 1. Commit to GitHub
 2. GitHub action builds Jekyll site and uploads zip file to Octopus
-3. Octopus auto-deploys to staging
+3. Octopus auto-deploys to staging and removes unnecessary files (`LICENSE` and `README.md`)
-4. Push-buton deployment to production
+4. Push-button deployment to production (also removes unnecessary files)

 ## Running Jekyll on Windows